 When our oldest was about 4, we had everything Scooby-Doo you could imagine.
 It’s fun for a while but most kids have outgrown or given up most interests.

-It the long run it gets to feel wasteful and as the interests change, how many Wiggles, Scooby, Cat in the Hat, Lego, Ninja Turtle, Beyblade, Minion, Superman, Walking Dead blankets do they need anyway.
+In the long run, it gets to feel wasteful and as the interests change, how many Wiggles, Scooby, Cat in the Hat, Lego, Ninja Turtle, Beyblade, Minion, Superman, and The Walking Dead blankets do they need anyway?